 13. Urs Festival, Ajmer

 Urs is amongst the most popular festivals of Rajasthan that is celebrated in Ajmer in the memory of Sufi Saint Khwaja Moinuddin Chishti.
 Apart from mass prayers and other rituals, the festival also makes you listen to the exclusive Sufi Qawwalis by popular artists.

-Highlights of Urs Festival: This unique festival gives t=you a chance to witness the lifestyle and custom of the Sufi Community
+Highlights of Urs Festival: This unique festival gives you a chance to witness the lifestyle and customs of the Sufi Community

 14. Kollam Pooram, Kollam